JeanMarcGaller/agentic_ai_evaluation/README.md

 ## ⚠️ Known Issues & Limitations
 - High latency due to the responder–revisor cycle and the LLM-as-a-Judge evaluation
-- In most cases, the initial response is already quite good
 - Dataset questions are often generic, making them hard to interpret
 - Yes/No evaluators offer limited insight; a graded score would likely be more informative, but attempts to implement such scoring have so far been unsuccessful